dcm4che/dcm4chee-arc-cs/docs/networking/config/uiDashboard.rst

     .. _dicomuiDeviceName:

     dicomuiDeviceName_"
+    "Audit Events Ignore Parameters(s)",string,"Set Elasticsearch parameters that should be ignored in the Audit Events.
+E.g. Source.UserID=TESTVALUE","
+    .. _dicomuiIgnoreParams:

+    dicomuiIgnoreParams_"
     "Count Aet",string,"Selected Aet will be used to get the count of studies in the dashboard","
     .. _dcmuiCountAET: